 Complex Boolean queries: At this time, Quertle does not support complex Boolean queries such as "protein1 OR protein2 bind to protein3 AND protein4".

 Use proper capitalization in your queries so that similarly spelled terms, such as "AIDS" (the disease) and "aids" (the action), are not confused.
 You will find this to be of particular value where a gene or protein symbol is also an English word.

 When formulating a query, you may want to find members of a class of objects.
 For example, instead of the broad query "what regulates apoptosis", you may want to know about proteins specifically.
-To enable queries of this type, Quertle supports a number of Power Terms that represent a class of objects.
+To enable queries of this type, Quertle supports a number of Power Term queries that represent a class of objects.
 For instance, $Proteins means any protein, but not the word "protein" or "proteins", allowing you to have the query "$Proteins regulate apoptosis".
 When you use a Power Term (for example, $Diseases), then all members of that class found within a relationship will be listed in the "Key Concepts" filter section (for example, a list of diseases).
-Some of the Power Terms; can be found in the link under the main search box.
-In the window that opens from this link, you can click on a Power Terms to add it to your query.
-The full list of Power Terms is available here.
+Some of the Power Term queries; can be found in the link under the main search box.
+In the window that opens from this link, you can click on a Power Term to add it to your query.
+The full list of Power Term queries is available here.